gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/LfjSCQ5ivKH3q" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/jump-rabbit-mixed-LfjSCQ5ivKH3q">via GIPHY</a></p>

-While they’re generally fast out of the box, static sites don’t make their content easily editable.
-After all, a static site’s content is usually just that — static.
+While they're generally fast out of the box, static sites don't make their content easily editable.
+After all, a static site's content is usually just that — static.
 That means, traditionally, you would have to edit the page code to make content changes or add a markdown file then fire off a site rebuild command, and finally redeploy.
-Even though static site generators have solved this in many clever ways, I feel Gatsby solves this problem in a particularly elegant fashion via it’s GraphQL data layer (more on that later) and its vast ecosystem of data [source plugins](/docs/plugins/).
+Even though static site generators have solved this in many clever ways, I feel Gatsby solves this problem in a particularly elegant fashion via it's GraphQL data layer (more on that later) and its vast ecosystem of data [source plugins](/docs/plugins/).

-Before I jump into the topic of content and “data”, I want to briefly say that building a static site template with React-based architecture and hot module reloading is just plain fun.
-Gatsby’s CLI gets you going so quickly.
+Before I jump into the topic of content and "data", I want to briefly say that building a static site template with React-based architecture and hot module reloading is just plain fun.
+Gatsby's CLI gets you going so quickly.
 It really is a joy to use.
 Judging from all the
-[twitter comments](http://twitter.com/gatsbyjs) saying the same thing, I think that’s a common consensus.
+[twitter comments](http://twitter.com/gatsbyjs) saying the same thing, I think that's a common consensus.

 Okay, now back to some static hurdles.